TABLE OF CONTENTS

 220.127.116.11.
 Dead combatants must not talk to the living unless to indicate a potential safety hazard.

 3.7.4.
-Combatants attacking an unaware combatant with a Class 2 or 3 weapon must shout “Two” with a two-handed Class 2 swing, “Three” with a one-handed Class 3 shot, and “Double” if with two-handed Class 3 attack as appropriate.
+Combatants attacking an unaware combatant with a Class 2 or 3 weapon must shout “Two” with a two-handed Class 2 swing, “Single” with a one-handed Class 3 shot, and “Double” if with two-handed Class 3 attack as appropriate.
 If the weapon class is not called, the combatant should consider a successful strike to cause a single hit.